TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/EditLinks/Index.rst

    $editPagesDoktypeLink = $backendUriBuilder->buildUriFromRoute('record_edit', $uriParameters);

 The fields to be included can be listed in the "columnsOnly" parameter, as a comma-separated list.
-The order of the fields doesn't matter, they get displayed in the order they appear in the TCA.
+The order of the fields doesn't matter, they get displayed in the order they appear in the `TCA`:pn:.
 If a field is missing or access restricted in one of the tables it just doesn't appear.
 However if one record to be edited is missing none of the records gets displayed.